Timeline of relief efforts after the 2010 Chile earthquake: 5 March

 Australia is preparing an aid flight for Chile, consisting of 150 tents, 1000 field beds, 50 generators.

 India has pledged $5 million in aid for Chile.

 Vietnam has pledged $150,000 in aid for Chile.

 The United Nations has announced it will provide $10 million in aid.

 $1 million from Walmart and $500,000 from Hewlett Packard in aid has been announced.
 Anglo American announced $10 million in aid for emergency water and power, and reconstruction of homes and schools.

 Chile reports that 35 nations have responded to specific requests for aid issued by the Chilean government.

 6 March

 Chile has launched a vaccination campaign against tetanus and hepatitis.
 Over a dozen Chilean military and civilian field hospitals have been deployed.
 The curfew period has been shortened.
 President Michelle Bachelet says that foreign soup kitchens will not be needed in Chile.

 A US military field hospital is running in Angol, Chile.
 Two C-130 cargo aircraft and 50 airmen arrived in Chile to help in relief operations.

 A Peruvian field hospital with 3 ORs and 28 beds is running in Concepción, Chile.

 The second Russian plane-load of 28 tons of aid arrived, consisting of tents, diesel generators, blankets.

-The first 70 tonnes of food from the World Food Program has arrived.
+The first 70 tonnes of food from the World Food Programme has arrived.
 The food consists of high-energy biscuits, capable of feeding 35,000 children.